hodyroff/scs-training/Virtualization/Virt-Architecture.md

   }
   ```

-* All services are identified by unique 16byte ids, resources also carry 16 byte uuids (typically in 8-4-4-4-12 notation).
+* All services are identified by unique 16byte ids, resources also carry 16 byte UUIDs (typically in 8-4-4-4-12 notation).
   Tools typically support addressing resources by name, but names are *not* enforced to be unique everywhere.

 * Much easier: Store keystone endpoint and credentials in `~/.config/openstack/clouds.yaml` and `secure.yaml` and